GandhiCloudLab/ibm-api-connect/02-install-in-aks/readme.md

 ```
 2. Need to Update the desired ingress subdomain for the API Connect stack.

-Find and replace the `111.222.333.444.nip.io` with the actual end point of your cluster.
+  - If you have actual end point of your cluster then and replace the `111.222.333.444.nip.io` with the actual end point of your cluster.
+  - If you don't have/know the end point, then use the  `EXTERNAL-IP` column value we got it step 2.2 and replace the `111.222.333.444` with the actual end point of your cluster.

-### 4.3Update the info (if you need)
+### 4.3 Update the info (if you need)

 In the downloaded file, replace the following info only if required.